Promo code SPRING2022 will be automatically applied at checkout!

 Can Glucose Monitoring Help?

-For people concerned with their blood sugar levels, glucose monitoring can be a helpful tool.
-Continuous glucose monitors, or CGMs, use a small sensor inserted under the skin to measure blood sugar levels continuously throughout the day.
+For people concerned with their glucose levels, glucose monitoring can help them learn their patterns.
+Continuous glucose monitors, or CGMs, use a small sensor under the skin to measure glucose in interstitial fluid 24/7.

-Glucose monitoring through a program like the Nutrisense CGM program involves regularly checking your blood sugar levels to understand how your diet and lifestyle impact your blood glucose.
-With Nutrisense, you’ll have all the tools you need to monitor trends and patterns in your glucose and make lifestyle changes that support metabolic health.
+Glucose monitoring through a program like the Nutrisense program involves regularly checking your glucose levels to understand how your diet and lifestyle impact your glucose.

 Discover the key differences between prediabetes and diabetes in this comprehensive article.
 Understand the warning signs, risks, and other important information.